ALIGNS WITH GARTNER

 The first step after detecting a potential incident is to use correlating indicators of compromise to confirm its veracity.
 By drawing on all the intelligence at hand from across the client’s architecture — comparing feeds from a network-based threat detection system’s view of a sandboxed environment to what processes, behaviors and registry entries are being observed on actual endpoints – a potential incident can be confirmed swiftly and accurately.
 The next critical step is to prioritise the incident by using internal and external context — such as the user, their role, the sensitivity of the information being handled and the business value of the asset — in order to gauge the level of risk to the enterprise.
 Once prioritised, this can be visually presented to security operations analysts so they can focus on the highest-risk issues first.

 Confirmation and risk prioritization are a natural part of the LMNTRIX Deceive, Detect, Respond and Hunt capabilities.
-In every case of the LMNTRIX Adaptive Threat Response, when a breach is validated by our intrusion analysts, it is immediately reported to the client for any residual action on their behalf (such as blocking on their firewall or IPS).
+In every case of the LMNTRIX Active Defense, when a breach is validated by our intrusion analysts, it is immediately reported to the client for any residual action on their behalf (such as blocking on their firewall or IPS).

 Isolating the compromised system or account is critical once an incident has been identified, confirmed and prioritized.
 Commonly, this is achieved via containment capabilities such as network-level isolation, account lockout, endpoint containerization, killing a system process, and immediately preventing others from executing the malware or accessing the compromised content.